YasharZand/ciacc-frontend/README.md

 The frontend to the Carsome Code challenge.
 You can find the backend at [Carsome Backend](https://github.com/YasharZand/ciacc-backend).
 You register your email, find a date and set an appointment.
-You can change the api backend location at /common/global-constants.ts
+To see a live view follow this link: [Live on Netlify](https://ciacc-frontend.netlify.app) You can change the api backend location at /common/global-constants.ts
 # CiaccFrontend